-During the 2020-2021 school year, the Duke Sanford School of Public Policy is pleased to present a signature virtual (online) speaker series to explore important policy conversations to move forward democracy, justice, equity, community, strategy and human rights.
+During the 2020-2021 school year, the Duke Sanford School of Public Policy presented a signature virtual (online) speaker series to explore important policy conversations to move forward democracy, equality, justice, equity, community, strategy, racial justice, human rights, and global CSR.
 The series is produced and presented honor of our school’s founder Terry Sanford.

 “I’ve said to students, if you get into politics, you ought to get in with the frame of mind that winning is not everything.
 And if standing for something defeats you, so be it.
 Stand for something.” - Duke Sanford School founder Terry Sanford